austin-lai/Setup_Kali_Linux_VM_in_Hyper-V_with_Vagrant_Ansible_Bash_Script/README.md

 Setup Kali Linux VM with Vagrant, Ansible, and Bash Script.

-The Vagrantfile, Ansible Playbook and configuration provide very basic configuration, you may modified to suit your environment.
+The Vagrantfile, Ansible Playbook, Powershell Script, Bash Script and configuration provide very basic configuration, you may modified to suit your environment.

 You may also convert [init script from Setup Kali Linux VM in Hyper-V](https://github.com/austin-lai/Setup_Kali_Linux_VM_in_Hyper-V) into Ansible Playbook or direct use with Vagrantfile.